-Scott Mauvais is the Director of Technology and Civic Innovation at Microsoft where he works with local leaders to infuse technology into existing real-world systems to make cities better places to live, learn, work, and innovate.
+Scott Mauvais is the Director Microsoft Cities where he works with local leaders to infuse technology into existing real-world systems to make cities better places to live, learn, work, and innovate.

 Prior to that, Scott worked for Microsoft Consulting Services where he ran early stage projects for customers in Microsoft’s Early Adopter Program.
 He has written extensively for Microsoft Press and Ziff-Davis.

-Colt Stander is the founder and CEO of Coach & Helper, a tech-enabled service empowering families to care for their aging loved ones best through eldercare coaching and on-demand services.
+Colt Stander is Director of Hardware Product at Pax Labs.
 His Industrial Design background paired with an MBA from Harvard Business School have enabled him to build products and services in consumer health, helping people live healthier lives.
 These experiences range from fitness trackers to decision support software at companies like Nickelodeon, Abbott Diabetes Care, Intel, and Basis Science.
 Colt is a current board member at the Community Living Campaign and a previous board member at the YMCA Urban Services and SF Adult Day Services Network.

 Colt joined the SF Tech Council because he believes private, public, and nonprofit collaboration is important to meeting the needs of elders and their families.

-Prior to joining Ground Floor and sf.citi, Jeremy worked on both political campaigns and in state government.
-His campaign experience has ranged from field to communications to management at the national, state, and local levels.
-In 2009 and 2010, he served a full term as Chief of Staff and Legislative Aide to a House member in the Virginia House of Delegates, Virginia General Assembly.
-A fifth generation San Franciscan, Jeremy is dedicated to public service, working to improve the lives of others.
+Prior to joining Ground Floor, Jeremy worked on both political campaigns and in state government.
+His campaign experience has ranged from field to communications to management at the national, state and local levels.
+In 2009 and 2010, he served as Legislative Assistant to a House member in the Virginia House of Delegates, Virginia General Assembly.
+A fifth generation San Franciscan, Jeremy is dedicated to public service working to improve the lives of others.